 - Overcome weight loss plateau, or inadequate weight loss rate

-- Eliminate technical complications from a primary gastric sleeve treatment
+- Eliminate technical complications from a primary sleeve treatment

 Candidates for Revision Sleeve Surgery